neesam/serendipity/README.md

 *  Television
 *  Books

-Each medium has it's own dedicated screen which has the purpose of allowing the user to fetch content from medium specific tables.
+Each medium has it's own dedicated screen having the purpose of allowing the user to fetch content from medium specific tables.
 ## Features

 * Add content to tables of one's choice